 That way, the company build a strong optimized Google Adwords compaigns, based on the right keywords.
 Best of all, they get targeted visitors who are interested in buying the service and not want it for free.

 This seems a simple topic if you’re not familiar with AdWords, and the thousands of dollars that companies pay every day for similar examples as the above one.
-10 clicks for high competitive keywords will cost something like $500 to $1000 per day at least.
+A 10 clicks for high competitive keywords will cost something like $500 to $1000 per day at least.

-That’s an investment that will bring more sales if the campaigns manager uses it in the right place.
+That’s an investment that will bring more sales if the campaigns manager use it in the right place.
 So, never use the Google examples when it comes to keyword optimization, and find new ways to get more sales, based on the right keywords that bring sales and not visits.

-The bottom line here is that you should use the word “Free” only for free stuff and not just trying to drive some traffic from Google.
+The bottom line here is that you should use the word “Free” only for free stuffs and not just trying to drive some traffic from Google.
 Google is the best advertising network, but not for losing money on advertising with mistakes that you can avoid.